 - In Alberta, wearing a seatbelt is required by law.

-- Seatbelts save about a 1,000 lives per year in Canada.
+- Seatbelts save about 1,000 lives per year in Canada.

 - If you do not buckle up - you become a deadly weapon to others in the vehicle.

-- Seatbelts are the single most cost effective life saving device we have to protect us in motor vehicle collision.
+- Seatbelts are the single most cost-effective life-saving device we have to protect us in a motor vehicle collision.

-- Child safety restraints are required by law for children under the age of 6 who weigh less than 18 kilograms (40 pounds).
+- Child safety restraints are required by law for children under the age of six who weigh less than 18 kilograms (40 pounds).